techmatters/terraso-web-client/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `make test-a11y`

+Launches the test runner in the interactive watch mode also running the [jest-axe](https://www.npmjs.com/package/jest-axe) validation over the rendered components.

 ### `make test-coverage`

 Lunches the test runner with coverage